Types of trams: Restaurant tram

 Restaurant trams are particularly popular in Melbourne where they operate as the Colonial Tramcar Restaurant.
-Three of the iconic W class trams were converted to restaurant tram since 1983.
+Three of the iconic W class trams were converted to restaurant trams in 1983.
 All three often run in tandem and there are usually multiple meal sittings.
 Bookings often close months in advance.
 As from mid-October 2018, Melbourne's restaurant trams were temporarily taken off the road after failing a Yarra Trams' safety assessment due to badly weathered underlying structures.
 Until the trams again meet safety standards, the trams are offering stationary dining.
-As at October 2019, they were still not running.
+As of October 2019, they are still not running.

 Bistro trams with buffets operated on ordinary services between 1924 and 2014 on the U76 Rheinbahn route between Krefeld and Düsseldorf in Germany, and for a brief period in 1911 on the Amsterdam-Zandvoort line.

+A related type of tram is the pub tram, such as SpåraKoff, which serves alcoholic drinks only.

 Tourist tram

 Many systems have retained historical trams which will often run over parts of the system for tourists and tram enthusiasts.

 In Melbourne, Australia, several iconic W class trams run throughout the city in a set route which circles the Central Business District.
 They are primarily for the use of tourists, although often also used by regular commuters.